Performance Boosting

 %timeit apply_integrate_f_cython(df['a'], df['b'], df['N'])

-Now we can start adding data type annotation to the input variables:
+Now we can start adding data type annotation to the input variables as highlightbed in the code example below:

 import numpy as np